SoarGroup/VisualSoar/readme.md

     ./gradlew jar

+The jar is then located under `./build/libs`.
+It will have a date suffix that needs to be removed for inclusion with the Soar release.

 There is also an Ant script that does the same; it is outdated, however, and should not be used for distributing.
 We will likely remove it in the future: